coeyliang20/yolov8-pruning/README.md

 # Yolov8 Pruning
 This repository is the original source.
-For a more detailed repository and accompanying video explanations, please refer to the following GitHub link.
+For a more detailed repository and accompanying video explanations【Chinese: shouxie_ai’s video tutorial, contact wechat: shouxie_ai; English: comming】
-[comming soon]